Kasparov Chess

 Kasparov Chess is a commercial internet chess server, internet forum and social networking website.
 The former World Chess Champion Garry Kasparov is affiliated with this online chess club.

 Early history

-KasparovChess.com domain was first used to launch Garry Kasparov's chess website in early 2000.
+In 1999, Kasparov and Israeli investors established a commercial online chess club called Kasparov Chess Online.
+The site was launched in January 2000.
 To commemorate its opening, Kasparov played a simul with around 30 junior players from around the world, many of them online on his own chess server in 2000.
-Later, KasparovChess.com hosted a tournament of junior players.
+Later in 2000, KasparovChess.com hosted a tournament of junior players.

+The site never reached a profitable status and became defunct in 2002.
 Sometime after, the site became inactive, until this domain was used again in 2021.

 Financing

 Kasparov Chess is financed by private investors and Vivendi, through its subsidiary Keysquare, a media conglomerate headquartered in Paris, France.
 In October 2019, Keysquare was allocated a capital investment of €3.5 million Euros from Vivendi to start the project.

 Kasparov Chess has a freemium business model with a free option for some chess content coupled with a premium option charge of $13.99 monthly or $119.99 for a yearly subscription for all the available chess content.